-Two-generation approaches meaningfully engage and listen to families as equal partners in setting and achieving family goals.
-Family expertise and advice drive the design of 2Gen services.
+Two-generation approaches (2Gen) meaningfully engage and listen to families as equal partners in setting and achieving family goals.
+Family expertise and advice drives the design, implementation, and evaluation of 2Gen services.

 Every family deserves the opportunity to reach their full potential but many families – particularly families with low incomes, families of color, families led by single parents, and non-English speaking families – face barriers to existing structures and systems that limit their ability to benefit from these foundational environments and experiences.